-Community science is a way for everyday people to get involved in science and help nationwide conservation efforts through data gathering.
+Community science is a way for everyday people to get involved in science and help nationwide research efforts through data gathering.

 Nonnative blackberries (Rubus in scientific nomenclature) are among the most problematic invasive species in Portland parks and natural areas.
 A rust fungus that affects some species may be helpful in controlling their spread, but first we need to determine how widespread those susceptible species are.
-Volunteers will be trained to identify the different blackberry species, and assigned to a research area convenient to their location to identify which species are present there.
-Read the full description for this volunteer position here.
+Volunteers will be trained to identify the different blackberry species and then select a research site to identify which Rubus species are present there.